ballerina-platform/ballerina-dev-website/v1-2/learn/how-to-use-java-interoperability.md

 ```

 ### Step 4: Write the Ballerina code
-Note that the bindgen tool is still experimental.
-We are in the process of improving the generated code.
+*Note that the `bindgen` tool is still experimental.
+We are in the process of improving the generated code.*

-Now, we’ll use the generated bindings and write the Ballerina code that uses SnakeYAML library.
+Now, we’ll use the generated bindings and write the Ballerina code that uses the SnakeYAML library.
 Here is the Java code.
 Let’s develop the corresponding Ballerina code step by step.
 ```java
 public class SnakeYamlSample {